Chucky Brown

 Clarence "Chucky" Brown Jr. (born February 29, 1968) is an American men's college basketball coach and former professional basketball player.

 A 6'7" forward from North Carolina State, Brown was selected by the Cleveland Cavaliers in the second round of the 1989 NBA draft.
-Brown shares (with Joe Smith, Tony Massenburg, Jim Jackson, and Ish Smith) the NBA record for the most teams played for during his NBA career — twelve: the Cavaliers, Los Angeles Lakers, New Jersey Nets, Dallas Mavericks, Houston Rockets (where he became champion in 1994–95), Phoenix Suns, Milwaukee Bucks, Atlanta Hawks, Charlotte Hornets, San Antonio Spurs, Golden State Warriors, and Sacramento Kings.
+Brown was on the active roster of 12 different teams, which was an NBA record shared with Joe Smith, Jim Jackson, Tony Massenburg, and Ish Smith; until Ish played with the Denver Nuggets, his 13th team, in the 2022–23 season.
 He retired with 4,125 career points.

 In addition to the NBA teams, Brown had stints in the Continental Basketball Association and Italy's Panna Firenze.
 He played three games for Panna Firenze in 1992.
 The CBA saw Brown play for the Grand Rapids Hoops in 1993 and Yakima Sun Kings in 1994 and 1995.
+He was selected to the All-CBA First Team in 1995.
 He became the second player to earn both an NBA ring and CBA ring in the same season.

 Brown served as head coach of the World Basketball Association's Raleigh Knights during the summer of 2004, then served two seasons as an assistant coach for the Roanoke Dazzle of the NBA Development League.
 In 2006, Brown was named an assistant coach for the NBDL's Los Angeles D-Fenders, and was then promoted to head coach for one season.
-He is currently a scout for the New Orleans Pelicans.
 Brown lives in Cary, North Carolina with his wife and three daughters.

 On April 2, 2019, Brown was named head coach of the men's varsity basketball team at West Johnston High School in Benson, North Carolina.
+In April 2022, Brown was named head coach of the men's basketball team at St. Augustine's University in Raleigh, North Carolina.

+In October 2025, It was announced that Chucky would be the new Color PxP on the NC State Sports Network.